-I no longer use DigitalOcean.
-I’m using RamNode servers to power my websites.
+Update 1: I highly recommend RamNode servers also.
 Their servers are dirt cheap compared to managed hosting solutions.
 Contact me on WeChat @mighil if you need help setting up a website based on RamNode servers.
-I do recommend DigitalOcean for complete beginners.
-Their platform is intuitive.

 Why A Self-hosted WordPress Blog in China?

 Dedicated hosting can be pricey since they come with one-click tools.
 A lot of blogging platforms doesn’t work well in China as well.

 So, it’s wise to host your own WordPress blog.
 I’ve prepared this ultimate guide to teach you how to make a self-hosted personal WordPress website in China.

 Note: This post contains 2 affiliate links and a referral link.
 Which means I will earn a small commission when you purchase using my links.
 No extra cost to you.

 If this guide sounds too much of a tech jargon:

 Sit back and relax, I can personally help you start a WordPress blog in China for the price of a coffee.

 A VPN is essential.
 A lot of websites I’m going to mention below doesn’t work well in China.
 Feel free to use my affiliate link in the sidebar to sign-up with Express VPN.
 Their service is pretty good in China.